ahaiderdev/mockingbird/README.md

 ## ⚠️ Important Disclaimer

-**This application was generated with assistance from Large Language Models (LLMs) for rapid prototyping and testing purposes.**
+**This application was generated for rapid prototyping and testing purposes.**

 - ✅ **Recommended for**: Testing, learning, prototyping, and comparing observability backends
 - ❌ **Not recommended for**: Production deployments without thorough review and hardening